 What Makes a Healthy Pacifier

 If you’re like most parents, knowing the hard facts about pacifiers will go a long way in easing any concerns you have about their use.
-However, you may still be wondering what qualities to look for in a soother in order to make sure it’s ideal for your child.
+However, you may still be wondering what to look for in a soother to make sure it’s a good fit for your baby.

 - More expensive doesn’t automatically mean better for your baby: There are organic pacifiers which feature rounded nipple tips.
 While it’s true that these most naturally replicate the act of breastfeeding, they’re also not great for baby’s oral development, so don’t let a high price tag fool you into assuming quality.

-- After the pacifiers are dry, examine them for any damages or defects, weeding out picks that are broken or chewed up, which can lead to choking hazards for your kiddo.
+- After the pacifiers are dry, examine them for any damages or defects, looking at the holder and mouth shield as well as the nipple and weeding out any with broken or chewed parts.
+Those with defects can lead to choking hazards for your kiddo.

-Families who have a dishwasher can also use it for sanitizing pacifiers, but check packaging to make sure binkies are dishwasher safe and use the top rack of the dishwasher only in order to prevent heat damage.
+Families who have a dishwasher can also use it for sanitizing pacifiers.
+Check the packaging to make sure binkies are dishwasher-safe.
+Use only the top rack of the dishwasher to prevent heat damage in the drying cycle.

 Putting Down the Pacifier

-- Teach new ways of coping: Whether it’s talking to parents, holding a favorite stuffed animal or retreating to a quiet space, teaching kids new way to cope can help them feel less reliant on their binky.
-Once they get comfortable self-soothing in new ways, they’re less likely to regress to that coping strategy.
+- Teach new ways of coping: The new ways might mean talking to mom or dad, cuddling a favorite stuffed animal, or retreating to a quiet space.
+These teach young kids new ways to cope that can help them feel less reliant on their binky.
+Once they get comfortable using a different way of self-soothing, they’re less likely to regress to that previous coping strategy.

-- Track their progress, rewarding successes verbally and tangibly: When kids decide not to use their pacifier, take note of it, give them some loving verbal encouragement, and consider small rewards like stickers, which are age-appropriate for kids who are breaking the pacifier habit.
+- Track their progress, rewarding successes verbally and tangibly: When kids decide not to use their pacifier, take note of it, and give them encouragement.
+Be prepared to notice every instance of the desired new behavior.
+Catch them doing good, and reward them with your attention.

-When we use orthodontic-friendly models, keep them clean and transition away from them at an appropriate age, pacifiers are a healthy and helpful self-soothing tool.
+When we use orthodontic-friendly models, keep them clean, and transition away from them at an appropriate age, pacifiers can be healthy soothers for our babies.